|Where to place your take profit|

 Finding good take profit levels in trending markets trading counter-trend

 Trading counter-trend, usually means I am more conservative with the estimation of the take profit levels.
-Most of the times the first take profit level is the best level to target, while the second or third levels will not be reached as price tends to continue with the trend before it gets to these levels.
+Most of the time the first take profit level is the best level to target, while the second or third levels will not be reached as price tends to continue with the trend before it gets to these levels.
 In the below chart I have identified three horizontal levels.

 As you can see price only retraced to target 1 before continuing on lower.
 So If the first target level is enough to make a good return I would use that as my take profit target.
 However, if a trend has been going on for some time, the retraces can be deeper.
-It takes some experience trading a particular market to understand if there is a higher potential for a deeper retrace, so if you are just starting to trade or just started to trade new market, then I suggest you go for the first target only when trading counter-trend.
+It takes some experience trading a particular market to understand if there is a higher potential for a deeper retrace, so if you are just starting to trade or just started to trade a new market, then I suggest you go for the first target only when trading counter-trend.

 The next chart shows the 61.8% Fibonacci level.
 In trends, price tends to retrace to the Fibonacci levels and particularly to the 61.8% level.
 I use it as yet another indication of where price might retrace to before continuing the trend.
 As you can see, in this example the price did not reach the Fibonacci level.